Septemus/septemus.github.io/content/posts/Computer_Networking_TopDownApproach.md

 - RDT 3.0

   - Suppose now that in addition to corrupting bits, the underlying channel can lose packets as well.Two additional concerns must now be addressed by the protocol: how to detect packet loss and what to do when packet loss occurs.
-  - Implementing a time-based retransmission mechanism requires a countdown timer that can <mark>interrupt</mark> the sender after a given amount of time has expired.
+  - Implementing a <mark>time-based</mark> retransmission mechanism requires a countdown timer that can <mark>interrupt</mark> the sender after a given amount of time has expired.
   - FSM
   ![sender](/images/computer_networking_topdown/rdt3_sender.png)
   ![receiver](/images/computer_networking_topdown/rdt3_receiver.png)

+> ### 3.2.1 Pipelined Reliable Data Transfer

 - Pipelined Reliable Data Transfer:Rather than operate in a stop-and-wait manner, the sender is allowed to send multiple packets without waiting for acknowledgments.
   ![pipeline](/images/computer_networking_topdown/pipelined_transfer.png)